 - Hepatitis A is caused by consuming contaminated food or water while Hepatitis B is a sexually transmitted disease.

 - Hepatitis C is commonly spread via direct contact with the blood of a person who has the disease.
-A person can only become infected with Hepatitis D if they are already infected with hepatitis B. You can become infected with the hepatitis E virus (HEV) via contaminated water.
+A person can only become infected with Hepatitis D if they are already infected with hepatitis B. A person can become infected with the hepatitis E virus (HEV) by drinking contaminated water.

 - Hepatitis that cannot be attributed to one of the viral forms of the disease is called hepatitis X. Plus, there is another form of the disease called Hepatitis G which is caused by a specific virus (HGV).

-5 Must-Take Health Resolutions on World Hepatitis Day
+5 Health Resolutions to Make on World Hepatitis Day

-Currently, vaccines have been developed and successfully implemented for Hepatitis A and B. The Hepatitis B vaccine is also said prevent hepatitis D. Consult your pediatrician for a vaccination chart to protect your children from the deadly disease.
+There are vaccines available for Hepatitis A and B, which have shown positive results.
+The Hepatitis B vaccine is also said to prevent hepatitis D. So as a responsible citizen, you must get yourself vaccinated against hepatitis.
+You should also consult your child’s paediatrician for a vaccination chart to protect your children from the deadly disease.

-2. I will cook with utmost care and will let my family eat only hygienic food
+2. I will cook with utmost care and make sure that my family eats healthy food.

-Hepatitis can spread from one disease carrier to you.
-Check with your doctor or nurse to ensure that the syringes they are using are fresh ones.
-Do not share needles and razors or touch spilled blood, even with your close ones.
+Hepatitis can spread from an infected person to others.
+Check with your doctor or nurse to ensure that the syringes they are using are fresh ones in case you need an injection.
+Do not share needles and razors, even with your close ones.
 Instruct your children not to mix up their toothbrushes.

-4. I will maintain the best hygienic conditions at my home
+4. I will maintain proper hygiene at my home.

-If you are tested positive for Hepatitis during pregnancy, then your unborn child needs medical attention too!
-If you are pregnant and have the symptoms of Hepatitis, talk to your doctor today.
-Depending upon the type of Hepatitis your child will be given vaccines and further treatment.
+If you are pregnant and have tested positive for Hepatitis during pregnancy, then your unborn child will need medical attention too!
+If you are pregnant and have the symptoms of Hepatitis, talk to your doctor.
+Depending upon the type of Hepatitis, your child will be given vaccines and further treatment.

-With some care and awareness, a Hepatitis-free world need not just be a far-fetched dream.
+With proper care and awareness, a Hepatitis-free world is not a far-fetched dream.
 Who knows, we may eventually be celebrating World Hepatitis Day as the date we completely uprooted the disease from the world!